Table of Contents

 When you’re first starting out, don’t get hung up on sticking to a specific word count.
 Simply focus on being concise, clear, and actionable.
 Hubspot offers a great guide on how to write compelling email newsletters if you’d like to learn more.
 All in all, when it comes to email newsletter length, prioritize quality content and clarity over word limits.

-How Will You Track the Success of Your Email Newsletter?
+How Will You Track the Success of Your Email Marketing Newsletter?

 Once you have a clear and actionable goal in mind, the next step is to define the KPIs by which you’ll measure your success in achieving that goal.